Signature asymptotics, empirical processes, and optimal transport: Signature projections and Wasserstein distances

-Then, $\Psi|_{[0,1]}$ satisfies the condition for theorem \ref{thm:generalisation_hambly_lyons} but is not $C^3$.
-Indeed, \begin{itemize} \item[(i)] Because $\psi$ is differentiable, $\Psi$ is twice-differentiable by the fundamental theorem of calculus. \item[(ii)] As $\Psi''(s)=\psi'(s)$, the map $s\mapsto ||\Psi''(s)||=\frac{1}{R}$ is non-vanishing, has bounded derivative and is bounded by above and below by non-zero constants. \item[(iii)] Because $\psi$ is not twice-differentiable everywhere, $\Psi$ does not admit a third-derivative everywhere and is therefore not $C^3$. \end{itemize} \end{example}
+Then, $\Psi|_{[0,1]}$ satisfies the condition for \cref{thm:generalisation_hambly_lyons} but is not $C^3$.
+Indeed, \begin{itemize} \item[(i)] Because $\psi$ is continuously-differentiable, $\Psi$ is twice-continuously-differentiable by the fundamental theorem of calculus. \item[(ii)] As $\Psi''(s)=\psi'(s)$, the map $s\mapsto |\Psi''(s)|=\frac{1}{R}$ is non-vanishing, and is differentiable with bounded derivative. \item[(iii)] Because $\psi$ is not twice-differentiable everywhere, $\Psi$ does not admit a third-derivative everywhere and is therefore not $C^3$. \end{itemize} \end{example}